 What is the Alternative Payroll Covered Period?

-What is the difference between the 8 and 24 week payback period?
+What is the difference between the 8 and 24 week Covered Period?

-When do I need to decide to use the 8 or 24 week period?
+When do I need to decide to use the 8 or 24 week Covered Period?

 You can only elect to use an 8 week Covered Period if you received your PPP loan before June 5th, 2020.
 Otherwise you will automatically be granted the 24 week Covered Period.

 If you received your loan before June 5th and have the option to elect for an 8 week Covered Period, you do not have to decide immediately on which time frame you’ll use.
 Our Upside Advisors can help you determine the best option for your business.
 If your business is not harmed by waiting, you can wait the 24 weeks and determine after the time has passed which Covered Period is most beneficial for your business needs and allows you to use all or the majority of your PPP Loan.

 No. Each unique loan must apply for Loan Forgiveness.
 If you receive two PPP loans for two separate businesses, you must apply separately for both loans to be forgiven.

-You will need to provide form 3508 with fully completed calculations and accompanying documents to your lender.
-You will be held accountable for any and all calculations you complete on form 3508 and may be audited according to your answers.
+You will need to provide an application with fully completed calculations and accompanying documents to your lender.
+You will be held accountable for any and all calculations you complete on and may be audited according to your answers.
 It is incredibly important that your form is completely accurate.

-If you choose to use PPP Advisor Pro, we will make that determination for you based on the information you provide.
+If you choose to use Upside Advisor Pro, we will decide all of that for you.

 Otherwise you will have to use Form 3508.